semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 You can create a Semgrep user account by signing in to Semgrep Cloud Platform (SCP) through GitHub or GitLab.
 After this **initial sign-in**, you can:

 * Add the rest of your organization (org) members to Semgrep.
-* Configure Semgrep to scan in other SCMs, such as Bitbucket.
+* Configure Semgrep to scan in other source code managers, such as Bitbucket.

 :::tip Using SSO for your initial sign-in Alternatively, reach out to [<i class="fa-regular fa-envelope"></i> sales@semgrep.com](mailto:sales@semgrep.com) to set up SSO.
 This removes the need to sign in through a GitHub or GitLab account if you don't have one.